Probability Metrics for Tropical Spaces of Different Dimensions: Background and Preliminaries

 \subsection{Wasserstein Distances Between Probability Distributions}

 \emph{Wasserstein distances} measure distances between probability distributions.
-They arise as a certain class of optimal transport problem, with applications in PDEs, geometry, optimisation and statistics.
-As opposed to $f$-divergences, they preserve geometric structure of the state space over which they are defined and metrise weak convergence results such as the central limit theorem \citep[e.g.,][Section 3.1]{lee2022tropical}.
+They arise as a certain class of optimal transport problem, with applications in PDEs, image processing, optimisation and statistics.
+As opposed to $f$-divergences, they preserve the geometry of the state space over which they are defined and metrise weak convergence results such as the central limit theorem \citep[e.g.,][Section 3.1]{lee2022tropical}.

 The Wasserstein distance is a solution to a particular case of the \emph{optimal transport problem}, first introduced by \cite{monge1781memoire}.
 The optimal transport problem is the search for an optimal mapping to transport a set of resources from their sources to sinks which minimises the transport cost.
 When the cost function is given by a distance between source and sink, the solution to the optimal transport problem yields the Wasserstein distances.
 The space on which the source and sink locations are located is referred to as the \emph{state space}, while the physical distance that the resources need to be transported is measured by the \emph{ground metric}.